susannah-b/shiver-unpaired/README.md

 It requires
 1. your choice of pipeline parameters, specified in `config.sh` (see section *The config file* later);
 2. an alignment of existing reference genomes (lots of which are available to download from the [Los Alamos National Lab](http://www.hiv.lanl.gov/content/sequence/NEWALIGN/align.html)) called `RefAlignment.fasta`, say;
-3. fasta files containing the adapters and primers used for sequencing (ask your sequencing team for these), called `adapters.fasta` and `primers.fasta`, say.
+3. fasta files containing the adapters and primers used for sequencing, called `adapters.fasta` and `primers.fasta`, say.
-(Adapters are removed with trimmomatic, and "The naming of the various sequences within this file determines how they are used" - trimmomatic docs.
+(Adapters will be removed using trimmomatic, and "The naming of the various sequences within this file determines how they are used" - trimmomatic docs.
-A default Illumina adapters file can be found in the [source code for IVA](https://github.com/sanger-pathogens/iva/).)
+In the *ExampleInput* directory of this repository is a default Illumina adapters file, and a file containing the primers relevant to our sequence data - those of [Gall et al.](https://dx.doi.org/10.1128%2FJCM.01516-12).
+Do **not** assume these are what's needed for your sequence data - instead ask your sequencing team to provide the adapter and primer sequences they used!)
 Initialisation files will be put into a directory called `MyInitDir` if you run
 ```bash
 $ ./shiver_init.sh MyInitDir config.sh RefAlignment.fasta adapters.fasta primers.fasta